REPLACEMENT QUARTZ MOVEMENTS

-We get many people calling us with a quartz clock movement that they want to replace.
-They call with the numbers off of the movement wanting to match it up with the exact same unit.
-This unfortunately is not how replacing a quartz clock movement goes, unless you are replacing a Hermle chiming movement.
+We get many people calling us with a Replacement Quartz Movements that they want to replace.
+They call with the numbers off of the Quartz clock movements wanting to match it up with the exact same unit.
+This unfortunately is not how replacing quartz clock movements goes, unless you are replacing a Hermle chiming movement.
 You can tell if your clock is a Hermle chiming quartz movement because it will take two C cell batteries and it will have the numbers similar to 2215 or 2114.
 So if the clock is not made by Hermle and you still want to replace it then you would need to match the movement up by what it is instead of going by the numbers.
-There are so many different manufacturers of quartz clock movements and there are so many made, it is impossible for us to have a reference of them all.
+There are so many different Replacement Quartz Movements manufacturers of quartz clock movements and there are so many made, it is impossible for us to have a reference of them all.

 All that can be done is for you to forget about the numbers on theQuartz Movements and come to the realization that you are not going to get the exact same Quartz clock movements replacement.
 So what to do is to match the Replacement Quartz Movements up with something that will work in its place, something that will fit dimensionally in the clock case and chime or have a pendulum if you want it to.
 At least now you are left with some options on whether you want to chime or have a pendulum when it may not have had these features before.
 If you were going by the numbers on the Replacement Quartz Movements and you were looking to match them up, you would not have the freedom that you now have to change some things.